Presented by

 Abstract

-I have been avoiding google services for a long time.
+I have been avoiding Google services and products for a long time.
 It's painful.
 It's work.
 It's not convenient.
-It's not for the lighthearted or something I'd recommend to anybody without a keen interest.
+It's not for the lighthearted nor something I'd recommend to anybody without a keen interest.

 Is it possible to own your digital life completely?
 Is it realistic or even desirable?